Curriculum

-Our small classes, about 10 students, mean our school personnel can personally focus on each student.
-Our highly trained teachers and therapists collaborate to use a variety of evidence-based programs and behavior strategies to focus on short-term goals that lead to longer-term success and reignite a child’s passion for learning.
-By adapting our teaching to fit each student’s personality and needs, we get to know each child on a deeper, personal level.
-To understand what each student is going through, so we know the best way to teach him or her.
-To make him feel safe.
-To help her feel empowered.
+Our small classes of about 10 students allow our personnel to focus on each student.
+Our highly trained teachers and therapists collaborate to use a variety of evidence-based programs and behavior strategies to focus on short-term goals that lead to longer-term success and reignite a child or teen’s passion for learning.
+By adapting our teaching to fit each student’s personality and needs, we get to know each child on a personal level.
+To understand what each student is going through, so we know the best way to teach them by making them feel safe and empowered.

-Teaching, caring for and growing students who need them most is what our school personnel do, whether your child is with us for a short time or through graduation.
+Teaching, caring for and growing students is what our personnel do every day, whether a student is with us for a short time or through graduation.

 In addition to traditional academic offerings, KVC Academy uses a variety of evidence-based programs and behavior strategies (as evaluated by the National Standards Project and the National Professional Development Project), including: